 After one day in George Town, a visit to Penang Hill is the second top thing to do, worth adding to your trip itinerary.
 You must experience the funicular train that takes to the top of the hill and back.
 I have made a video of this train ride and will add it later on.
 The journey and the view are sensational, especially when you come down the hill.

 To experience the forest and learn about the fragile eco-system of Penang, visit the Habitat and its nature conservation centre.
 At the entrance, a guided tour will welcome you and walk around with you to show the best places and tell you about the story of this fabulous place.
 There are a canopy treetop walk and the newly constructed canopy walk that will be open to the public in December.

 Kek Lok Si Temple and Air Itam Market

 After visiting Penang Hill, I had a delicious Assam Laksa at the market in Air Itam.
 This is a great place for street food too.
 The market is just a few minutes walk away from the Kek Lok Si Temple, which showcases the largest Buddhist temple in Southeast Asia.
 Make sure you plan a visit to this temple in your trip itinerary around Penang.

 Penang National Park

-Balik Pulau lies on the westend side of Penang.
-There is bus that takes you there but you will need a car to explore the area.
+Balik Pulau lies on the west coast of Penang.
+There is a bus that takes you there, but you will need a car to explore the area.
 This place is all surrounded by hills and is ideal for a break from George Town.
-The best way to visit is by strolling through the village, tasting the exquisite Laksa Lemak, a popular Laksa with a rich coconut gravy.
-Make sure you yisit the paddy fields and the fisherman village where you can also eat freshly prepared food.
+The best way to visit is by strolling through the village, tasting the exquisite Laksa Lemak, a famous Laksa with creamy coconut gravy.
+Make sure you visit the paddy fields and the fisherman village where you can also eat freshly prepared food.
 However the locals here hardly speak any English, so either visit with a local or get a translation app.
 All around the village you will spot the old traditional Malay Kampong Houses.